estokes/pinephone-kbpwrd/README.md

 such this daemon seeks to do exactly that, within the limits of the hardware.

+It seeks to both avoid charging the internal battery with the keyboard battery, and to keep both batteries at roughly the same state of charge, by changing the input current limit of the internal battery in response to the current load and a set of heristics.
+The only exception to this rule is that it will charge the internal battery if it falls below 20%, to prevent the phone from completely discharging while the keyboard battery still has capacity (quite critical on the PPP, as a complete discharge there can mean spending hours in maskrom mode before a bootup is possible).

+There are a few benefits to this approach,

+- LiPo batteries (and batteries in general) are more efficient at light loads relative to their capacity, so we should get longer runtimes at e.g. C/10 vs at C/2
+- To some extent this is also true for power electronics
+- Since we roughly match the state of charge of the keyboard to the phone, the phone's fuel gauge is a reasonable approximation of the actual state of charge.

 ## Current State

 Now working on the pinephone and pinephone pro.
 The pinephone has an